PupilTong/node-tuntap2/README.md

 The writing and reading of tuntap is based on nodejs `fs` and `readingStream`.
 This means these methods is running on libuv threads pool.
 Please set the threads pool size properly for your application.

+## Contribute

+Please feel free to create issues, Prs and tell me your ideas!

+**I REALLY APPRECIATE IT**

 ## TODO

 * [ ] make it compatible with `node-tuntap`